-This section within the office is responsible for the State Emergency Operations Center and coordination with state agencies in support of local jurisdictions during emergency or disaster situations and for special events.
+This section within the office is responsible for the State Emergency Operations Center (SEOC) and coordination with state and federal agencies in support of local jurisdictions during emergency or disaster situations and for special events.
 The Operations Section also includes:

 - Resource Mobilization

 - Emergency Management Assistance Compact (EMAC)

 - Initial request for activation could be from any Emergency Support Function (ESF), state agency, county, local or tribal jurisdiction.

 - Operations Section Chief or delegate will communicate with requesting jurisdiction / agency and evaluate to determine if the request meets activation complexity requiring state assistance.

 - Emergency Operations Center Manager, in consultation with the Operations Section Chief, will make recommendations to Emergency Management Director for the appropriate activation level.